 If you want your home health care agency to stay competitive, you should promote job satisfaction and create comprehensive strategies to retain staff and minimize churn.
 To do so, you need a deeper understanding of why nurses quit.

-Retain Your Home Health Nurses.
+Keep Your Home Health Nurses Happy.

 Your nurse and caregiver turnover rate is one of the best indicators of your agency’s long-term success.
 It can provide you with a thorough assessment of your company culture, recruitment efforts, and brand.

 You should make this metric a priority if you want to reduce employee turnover.

 You need the following pieces of information to calculate your nurse turnover rate: